 With the historic and unprecedented economic recession provoked by the COVID-19 pandemic devastating communities, businesses and families, we need tools and resources to recover.
-Authorizing Tax Increment Financing (TIF) is one critical action Washington State lawmakers can take in the 2021 legislative session to help communities across the state recover, grow construction jobs and catalyze the growth of additional jobs, spark re-investment and foster vibrant communities.
+Tax Increment Financing (TIF) will help communities across the state recover, grow construction jobs and catalyze the growth of additional jobs, spark re-investment and foster vibrant communities.

 What is Tax Increment Financing?

 Do you wonder how TIF could work in your community?
 Check out this great video produced by the City of Kent.

 Learn More About TIF

 TIF captures a property’s appreciated value by using its increased property taxes to finance infrastructure improvements that benefit a designated area.
 Local jurisdictions that use TIF benefit from improved public infrastructure, increased economic development, and local job growth.

 Advocates from the Association of Washington Cities, Washington Public Ports Association, Washington Economic Development Association and NAIOP, among other organizations worked to get TIF legislation approved in 2021.
 Washington State’s approach to TIF does not raise property taxes on residents but allows new development to pay for much-needed public infrastructure.